FMC (NYSE:FMC) Releases Earnings Results, Beats Expectations By $0.04 EPS

-FMC (NYSE:FMC – Get Rating) issued its earnings results on Monday.
-The basic materials company reported $1.77 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $1.73 by $0.04, Briefing.com reports.
-The company had revenue of $1.34 billion for the quarter, compared to analysts’ expectations of $1.43 billion.
-FMC had a net margin of 12.69% and a return on equity of 29.29%.
+FMC (NYSE:FMC – Get Rating) issued its quarterly earnings results on Monday.
+The basic materials company reported $1.77 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $1.73 by $0.04, Briefing.com reports.
+FMC had a return on equity of 29.29% and a net margin of 12.69%.
+The firm had revenue of $1.34 billion during the quarter, compared to analyst estimates of $1.43 billion.
+During the same period last year, the company earned $1.88 EPS.
 FMC’s quarterly revenue was down .7% compared to the same quarter last year.
-During the same period in the prior year, the firm earned $1.88 EPS.
 FMC updated its Q2 guidance to $1.66-$1.86 EPS and its FY23 guidance to $7.34-$7.94 EPS.

 FMC Stock Performance

-The company also recently disclosed a quarterly dividend, which will be paid on Thursday, July 20th.
-Investors of record on Friday, June 30th will be paid a $0.58 dividend.
-The ex-dividend date is Thursday, June 29th.
+The company also recently announced a quarterly dividend, which will be paid on Thursday, July 20th.
+Shareholders of record on Friday, June 30th will be issued a $0.58 dividend.
+The ex-dividend date of this dividend is Thursday, June 29th.
 This represents a $2.32 dividend on an annualized basis and a yield of 1.99%.
-FMC’s dividend payout ratio (DPR) is 39.86%.
+FMC’s dividend payout ratio is presently 39.86%.

 Institutional Trading of FMC

-A number of hedge funds and other institutional investors have recently modified their holdings of FMC.
-Raymond James Financial Services Advisors Inc. grew its stake in shares of FMC by 9.6% during the first quarter.
-Raymond James Financial Services Advisors Inc. now owns 10,326 shares of the basic materials company’s stock worth $1,359,000 after buying an additional 908 shares during the last quarter.
-Acadian Asset Management LLC acquired a new position in shares of FMC during the first quarter worth $191,000.
-Cibc World Market Inc. acquired a new position in shares of FMC during the first quarter worth $224,000.
-Prudential PLC acquired a new position in shares of FMC during the first quarter worth $383,000.
-Finally, National Pension Service lifted its holdings in shares of FMC by 872,245.0% during the first quarter.
-National Pension Service now owns 174,469 shares of the basic materials company’s stock worth $22,955,000 after purchasing an additional 174,449 shares during the period.
-Institutional investors own 88.28% of the company’s stock.
+A number of institutional investors have recently bought and sold shares of the stock.
+Raymond James Financial Services Advisors Inc. grew its stake in FMC by 9.6% during the 1st quarter.
+Raymond James Financial Services Advisors Inc. now owns 10,326 shares of the basic materials company’s stock valued at $1,359,000 after purchasing an additional 908 shares during the last quarter.
+Acadian Asset Management LLC purchased a new stake in FMC during the 1st quarter valued at about $191,000.
+Cibc World Market Inc. purchased a new stake in FMC during the 1st quarter valued at about $224,000.
+Prudential PLC acquired a new stake in shares of FMC in the first quarter worth $383,000.
+Finally, National Pension Service increased its stake in shares of FMC by 872,245.0% in the first quarter.
+National Pension Service now owns 174,469 shares of the basic materials company’s stock worth $22,955,000 after acquiring an additional 174,449 shares during the period.
+88.28% of the stock is currently owned by institutional investors and hedge funds.

 FMC Corp. is an agricultural sciences company, which engages in the provision of solutions to growers and development of pipeline in crop protection, plant health, precision agriculture, and professional pest, and turf management.
 It offers insect control products under the Rynaxypyr and Cyazypyr brands, herbicides under the Authority, Boral, Centium, Command, and Gamit brands, insecticides under the Talstar and Hero brands, flutriafol-based fungicides, and bionematicides under the Quartzo and Presence brands.